 Just because a party offers evidence in a criminal case doesn't mean the judge will allow it.
 The offered evidence must comply with several rules before a judge will admit it into the case.
 One such rule is that a party seeking to offer a tangible object as evidence must establish an unbroken and reliable "chain of custody."
-This chain of custody documents whatever path the evidence took from crime scene to the courtroom to ensure it's what the party says it is and it hasn't been tampered with.

-Proving that an exhibit being offered into evidence is exactly what it purports to be—the actual drugs found on the defendant or the very cellphone stolen from the store—requires proof of who had possession of the exhibit at all times between the time officers seized it and the trial.
+Proving that an exhibit is exactly what it purports to be—the actual drugs found on the defendant or the very cellphone stolen from the store—requires proof of who had possession of the exhibit at all times between the time officers seized it and the trial.
 Because criminal prosecutions typically depend on evidence gathered by police officers, it is prosecutors who generally need to establish a chain of custody.

 Let's assume that Hy Immer is on trial for possession of cocaine.
 To prove Immer guilty, the prosecutor must establish that the substance in Immer's possession was in fact cocaine.
 The prosecutor offers as evidence the packet of powder that a police officer removed from Immer's pocket.
 The prosecutor also offers evidence that scientific testing proved that the powder in question is cocaine.